Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

 ### NodeJS

 You will also need nodejs.
+In **Debian 7.0**, simple run

+   sudo apt-get install nodejs

-Currently this is not available in the stable release of debian 6 so here are instructions on installing from source.
+Currently this is not available in the stable release of **Debian 6.0** so here are instructions on installing from source.

     git clone https://github.com/joyent/node.git
     cd node